Remi-dee/trellolite/README.md

 /public: Contains static assets, such as images and fonts, that are served by Next.js.
 /styles: Contains global styles and Tailwind CSS configuration.
 /lib: Contains utility functions and API clients.
-/constants: Contains constant values and configurations used throughout the application.
+/store: Contains helper files that store the app state with zustand global store.

 # API Integration
 The Trellolite app integrates with the Appwrite backend for user authentication and task management.
 Appwrite provides the necessary API endpoints for user registration, login, and task data storage.